 The traditional “marketing campaign” model following the pattern of planning, marketing, reporting, and reviewing is no longer the most effective strategy.

 For brands to get the most out of marketing, it now needs to be a continuous process that is constantly refined and adapted.

 It’s no longer a case of publishing a piece of content, measuring the results, and trying to improve it in the next campaign.
 Content can be changed in real-time based on feedback, results, or changing trends, and marketers can continuously measure metrics and optimize as they go along.

 New technology such as Artificial Intelligence has made it easier and more efficient to carry out this continuous marketing and optimization.
-Over 30% of organizations have already invested in some kind of emerging technology to gain an advantage over their competition.
+Over 30% of organizations (per an Accenture study) have already invested in some kind of emerging technology to gain an advantage over their competition.